Rosacea - Medical Condition

 Without treatment, rosacea can get worse over time.
 Early diagnosis and treatment can help prevent this from happening.
 Rosacea does not endanger a person’s physical health, but it is a chronic (ongoing) condition and there is currently no known cure for it.

 It is not known what causes rosacea.
 Genetics likely play a role.
 Alcohol is not a cause.
 Drinking alcohol may simply cause flushing of the skin in people who already have the condition.
+Diet does not appear to affect rosacea, but some medications may worsen the condition.

 Symptoms of rosacea include: